tl-photography/jAbuseReport/README.md

 This program collects abuse information from the auth.log* files, when using WP fail2ban for Wordpress.
 It was initial written to ease the process from collection informations about abuse on a Wordpress server and send it to the ISP.

+I'm using it to send monthly abuse reports to the three most spamming ISPs.

 I tested it with Debian 7.6, Wordpress 4.* and WP fail2ban 2.3.0

 The program searches in the log files for lines like: